 - On a leave of absence;

-- Receiving a monthly service retirement benefit from STRS Ohio; or
+- Receiving service retirement benefits from STRS Ohio; or

 - Currently contributing to a college or university alternative retirement plan.
 Only a transfer of STRS Ohio funds to the alternative retirement plan is permitted.

 Spousal Consent on Account Withdrawals

 If you are married, at least age 50 and are eligible to withdraw a balance of at least $5,000, you can withdraw your account only if your spouse consents to the withdrawal by signing the spousal affidavit on the withdrawal application before a notary public.
 If your spouse does not consent, your application for withdrawal shall be considered an application for service retirement paid as a Joint and Survivor Annuity with one-half to beneficiary.

 |Plan Feature||Monthly payments||Account Withdrawal|

 |Direct control over funds||No||Yes|